 How much food do we actually waste?

-New Zealanders throw away 122,547 tonnes of food a year.
-That is equivalent to 213 jumbo jets of food that has to go somewhere to rot, instead of being eaten.
-All of this food is worth about $872 million each year.
+From our research in 2018 New Zealand households throw away 157,389 tonnes of food a year.
+That is equivalent to 271 jumbo jets of food that has to go somewhere to rot, instead of being eaten.
+All of this food is worth about $1.17 billion each year.
+You can read how we researched this here.

-That amount of food could feed the population of Dunedin for two years!
+That amount of food could feed the population of Dunedin for nearly three years!

 Why do we waste so much food?

-People we surveyed believed that the main reasons we waste food are because we don’t eat our leftovers and that food in the fridge and the freezer goes off.
+People we surveyed believed that the main reasons we waste food are because we cook too much food, we don’t eat our leftovers and that food in the fridge and the freezer goes off.

 But we also waste a lot of food because we buy too much of it and don’t store it correctly.